MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-resources-for-org-wide-rollout.md

 ## Let us know what you think

 Take a minute to share your thoughts on this Get started section by completing [this short survey](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR4LAPvZJykZPhSy1f9kvlZdURFVYS0k5V0xNQ1UwQlE3VzlDWUZYQU42WS4u).
 It's completely anonymous.

-To give feedback for a specific article, go to the **Feedback** section at the bottom of that article.
+You can also give feedback for a specific article by going to the **Feedback** section of that article.